-A Will is a legal document that sets out how you want your estate to be handled after your death.
-Your Will comes into effect only upon your death.
-During your lifetime, you can change your Will as often as you wish.
+A Will is a legal document that sets out how you want your property (everything you own or have an interest in) to be distributed after your death.
+Wills come into effect only after your death, meaning that beneficiaries under a Will have no interests before your death.
+During your lifetime, you can change your Will whenever you like.

 Why Have a Will?

-If you have a Will, the administration of your estate is easier, quicker and usually less expensive.
-If you have a Will, your Executor can do things that cannot be done without a Will.
+If you have a Will, the administration of your estate is generally easier, quicker and usually less expensive.
+If you have a Will, you can authorize your Executor to do things that cannot be done otherwise.
 For example, in your Will you can authorize your Executor to...

 - make choices to maximize tax benefits

 - make choices about investments that would not otherwise be authorized

 - deal with trust funds

 - borrow money